 The Red Sea really is a one of a kind place and should not be overlooked by any diver, no matter what your experience level.
 Thanks to its geography, the Red Sea is warm all year round and virtually enclosed - which has enabled a totally unique marine ecology to develop.
 There are species found here that no other patch of water can offer, along side some of the more typical fishy favourites.

 Egypt has traditionally been the Red Sea destination to head for.
-From quiet, intimate resorts on the water's edge to large all inclusive options with all mod cons, Scuba Travel can help get the perfect hotel for your holiday.
-Or why not escape from the shoreline and sail further out to sea on one of the sleek sexy modern liveaboards, where the superb service compliments an awesome programme of diving.
+From quiet, intimate resorts on the water's edge to large all inclusive options with all mod cons.
+Why not escape from the shoreline and sail further out to sea on one of the sleek sexy modern liveaboards, where the superb service compliments an awesome programme of diving.

 Looking further down the Red Sea, Sudan stands out as a supreme destination.
 Isolated and unexplored, diving in Sudan mixes up sharks, manta and great wrecks with the same luxury that makes our liveaboards so popular.

 And if you are on the hunt for that really special somewhere, Djibouti comes last in the Red Sea but is by no means least of all the destinations.
 Off the beaten track, the diving here is all about whalesharks.
 Juveniles and adults, ram feeding or languidly cruising, Djibouti really does offer divers and non divers a treat that few places in the world can match.

 The Egypt part of the Red Sea is home to some of the most famous dive sites in the world.
 Regardless of youre looking for wreck or reefs the Red Sea is a perfect destination.
 Scuba Travel have hand picked an exclusive range of Egyptian liveaboards and Red Sea resorts.